-Mindful Embodied Therapy developed from thirty years of pursuing the question, “What is health?”
+Mindful Embodied Therapy developed from twenty-five years of pursuing the question, “What is health?”
 It utilizes yoga, mindfulness, parts work, dreamwork and somatic psychotherapy.
 What differentiates this therapy is the use of the body.
-I’ll guide you to listen within and stay with your feelings.
-This aspect of therapy has not changed, despite the move to virtual sessions.
+I’ll guide you to listen within and stay with your feelings as you linger in restorative poses.

 This style is informed by:

 - Yoga Philosophy

 - Parts Work/Child Work

 - Mindfulness Strategies

 - Jungian Psychology